- Psychology & the public

 BIRGing: Basking in reflected glory

-You feel fantastic when your favourite football team (or the GB Olympic team) has a great result.
+You feel fantastic when your favourite football team or tennis player has a great result.
 It’s as though you have triumphed personally.

-You wear your club’s shirt throughout the weekend, read all the newspaper and internet match reports, watch Match of the Day (maybe even record it so you can watch those goals over and over again), and initiate conversations about the game with both fellow and rival fans.
+You wear your club’s shirt throughout the weekend, read all the newspaper and internet match reports, watch Match of the Day and initiate conversations about the game with both fellow and rival fans.

 This is known as ‘Basking in Reflected Glory’ (or BIRGing).
 It is the process through which we let the world know that we are associated with a successful club while experiencing a warm glow as we mentally revisit the experience.